 Material Matters

-- Bamboo: Naturally hypoallergenic and offers excellent moisture-wicking properties.
+- Bamboo: Naturally hypoallergenic and moisture-wicking.

 Size Matters